 Let's suppose that we get a good big pump and pump enough water to turn on the heater.
 With a tank type heater the outcome would be easy to predict.
 When the hot water in the tank falls below the burner set point the burners will come on and heat the water until it hits the upper set point, and then the burners will shut off.
 The cycle will repeat over and over.

 Not so with a tankless water heater.
 The tankless water heater is trying to maintain a constant outlet temperature.
 It doesn't just turn the burners on and off, it regulates or modulates the gas flames (or electric current) to try and maintain a very accurate outlet temperature.
 Some heaters even modulate the flow of water through the unit.

 Remember, the tankless heater is measuring things like inlet water inlet temperature and exhaust temperature and taking appropriate actions to keep the heater running correctly and keeping the outlet temperature at the set point.

 However, the tankless heater wasn't designed to raise the water temperature only a few degrees.
 When the inlet water gets up near the set point, which it will rather quickly, then the heater won't know quite what to do.
 The Exhaust temperature might not ever stabilize, and thus could cause headaches for the tankless electronics.
 Tankless heaters for the most part just weren't designed to work with circulating pumps.
 All sorts of strange malfunctions could pop up with such an arrangement.

-A demand system is a system that acts like a circulating pump, circulating water through the hot water piping and then through the cold pipe back to the water heater.
-But a demand system shut the pump off when hot water reaches the last fixture.
+A on-demand system is a system that acts like a circulating pump, circulating water through the hot water piping and then through the cold pipe back to the water heater.
+But a on-demand system shut the pump off when hot water reaches the last fixture.
 Therefore no hot water ever gets sent to the water heater inlet.